mitydigital/statamic-feedamic/README.md

 #### Config

-First of all, rename your config file from `rss.php` to `feedamic.php`.
+Rename your config file from `rss.php` to `feedamic.php`.
 You'll find this in the `config/statamic` folder, if you are using your own config file.

 #### Views

 If you have published the `atom.blade.php` or `rss.blade.php` views you will need to make sure that any references to the configuration file is correctly updated now to be `feedamic` instead of `rss`.

+You may want to also update the `<generator>` tag to include the new name and version.
+Check out the views in the source of the component for what we've set as the defaults.

 #### Tag